colathro/crate-version/README.md

 # crate-version

-This is a Github action, you can use it to edit your toml file.
+This is a Github action, you can use it to extract your Rust crate version.
 Read more about those here:
 [https://developer.github.com/actions/](https://developer.github.com/actions/)

 ## Usage